 NEVER seal a vessel containing a cryogen, including dry ice.

 When checking the liquid level in a container, do not use hollow rods as dipsticks.
-Use solid wood or metal.
+Use solid wood or plastic.

 Use tongs with insulated handles to withdraw objects immersed in cryogenic liquids.